-Scott was born in Apex, North Carolina.
-He matriculated through Apex Elementary, Middle and High Schools.
-His parents were both Wake County natives.
-He has family here in Wake County and Eastern NC.
+Scott was born at WakeMed in Raleigh, and raised in Apex, North Carolina.
+He attended Apex Elementary, Middle and High Schools.
+His parents were both Wake County natives- Ann from Raleigh and Henry "Ronnie" Lassiter from Garner.

 Scott is also a founding partner in a technology start-up company located in Cary.

-Scott works to develop collaborative and collegial relationships among landowners, farmers, homeowners, government agencies/units, schools and businesses to support, incentive, encourage, fund and educate on the important topic of soil and water resource conservation.
+Scott works to develop collaborative and collegial relationships among landowners, farmers, homeowners, government agencies, schools and businesses to support, incentivize, encourage, fund and educate on the important topic of soil and water resource conservation.

-Scott loves spending time outdoors.
-Whether it be active recreation or passive, he feels at home on a golf course, mowing a field on a tractor, or just wandering a path.
+He loves spending time outdoors, whether it be active or passive recreation.
+He feels at home on a golf course, mowing a field on a tractor, or just wandering a path.
 He is an avid reader of non-fiction and is fascinated by the lessons that can be learned from extraordinary leaders (like President Lincoln).

 Scott loves education and he is confident that through knowledge and teamwork nearly all problems can be solved.

 Scott being sworn in by his friend Chief Justice of the North Carolina Supreme Court Paul Newby.